tdeveth/shake-library/README.md

     <script>
       var kadoTriller = Triller();
-      kadoTriller.start('.example', '1.0s');        //(edit class, edit seconds of shaking)
+      kadoTriller.start('.example', '1.0s');        //(edit object to shake, edit seconds of shaking)
     </script>
 ```

-You have to make sure the object you would like to shake and the first name between the parenthesis have the same value.
+The first '.example' value between the parenthesis shows wich element will shake.
-You can adjust the type of object you would like to shake and control the speed by changing the number of seconds.
+This could be a classname like in the example but also an element name like 'p'.
+Just make sure the value is the same as the element you would like to shake.